How to Weight Ratings from an Applicant Report

 - Click the 'Add File' button at the bottom of the page to upload your PDF for the Search Committee to access.

-After you have uploaded your file to the position's internal notes, any search committe member can access it via the "View Details' page.
+After you have uploaded your file to the position's internal notes, any search committee member can access it via the "View position Details' page within the Position Actions button.